ARTSAT/ground_station/common/libs/TGS/src/device/tinyxml2/readme.md

 Berquin and Andrew Ellerton who were key contributors.

 TinyXML-2 grew from that effort.
-Lee Thomason is the original author of TinyXML-2 (and TinyXML-1) but hopefully TinyXML-2 will be improved by many contributors.
+Lee Thomason is the original author of TinyXML-2 (and TinyXML-1) but TinyXML-2 has been and is being improved by many contributors.

+Thanks to John Mackay at http://john.mackay.rosalilastudio.com for the TinyXML-2 logo!